 However, there are serious health risks associated with TRT use.
 For one, long-term use diminishes your body’s ability to produce testosterone naturally.
 This means once you get off it, your T levels will dip dramatically.
 Your natural levels will be lower than they were before you were on the injections.

-Yes, artificial testosterone hormones work, but at what cost?
+So yes, artificial testosterone hormones work… but at what cost?

 If you’re looking for a testosterone booster that works, then we suggest Testro-X. You can be confident it works because the ingredients are all-natural and scientifically verified.